prividentity/PrivateIdentity-Oldd/Embeddable-Web-App.md

 ![](https://github.com/openinfer/PrivateIdentity/blob/master/images/Screen%20Shot%202020-09-29%20at%206.40.11%20PM.png)

 You can now use all the app features and URL parameters.
-For instance, you can use the parameter `redirect`.
-It is responsible for redirecting the user to the specified value in the URL.
+In case of a successful prediction, the URL parameter 'redirect' is considered as redirection path.
 Example: `example.org/index.htm?apiKey=XXXXXX&redirect=domain.com` will redirect the user to domain.com once he finishes prediction successfully.